British nuclear tests at Maralinga: Planning and purpose

 The first round of Operation Grapple tests was unsuccessful in demonstrating a working hydrogen bomb design.
 This left plans for Operation Antler in disarray.
-By mid-June 1957, proposals for Antler included up to seven tests: of a surface-to-air warhead called Blue Fox, a small warhead called Pixie, four different versions of Red Beard, and a round designed to test the principle of radiation implosion.
+By mid-June 1957, proposals for Antler included up to seven tests: a surface-to-air warhead called Blue Fox, a small warhead called Pixie, four different versions of Red Beard, and a round designed to test the principle of radiation implosion.
 Initially it was planned to test Blue Fox (later renamed Indigo Hammer) in both boosted and unboosted form, but the disappointing results of boosting thus far meant that the benefit of boosting would be too small to warrant it, and this version was discarded.
 Pixie was an even smaller, lightweight (250 lb) warhead with a plutonium core under consideration for use with the Royal Navy's Seaslug missile.
 Its drawback was that it required enough plutonium to build two Red Beards, and plutonium was scarce and expensive.
 In February 1957, the Australian authorities were notified of plans for six tests, including three using balloons, with maximum yields of up to 80 ktonTNT.

 The UK had considerable experience with barrage balloons during the Second World War but the proposed use of balloons to carry warheads to a higher altitude than achievable with a tower was an innovation for Operation Antler.
 Use of balloons did away with the engineering effort to build towers, and allowed a test site to be re-used, saving on the effort to construct instrumentation sites and lay cables.
 Most importantly, whereas low-level detonations sucked up contaminated radioactive dirt from the ground and the vaporised tower, a high-altitude detonation created fallout only from the bomb itself, and were therefore much cleaner.

 While accepting this point, the AWTSC was apprehensive about the consequences of a runaway balloon carrying a live atomic bomb.
 Bill Saxby and J. T. Tomblin from Aldermaston and an RAF balloon expert visited the Nevada Test Site to observe the work Americans were doing with balloons, and it was suggested that Titterton should also visit Nevada.
 Safety procedures were developed that included, in an extreme circumstance, shooting down the balloons.
 Titterton and Beale then accepted the use of balloons.